 411 On Skincare

 Other than the guideline of using makeup products that don’t have as many common skin irritants and allergens as possible, try clean beauty!
 Have a go at breaking down your makeup routine.
-There are vegetarian and vegan makeup, mineral makeup, organic makeup and all-natural makeup.
+There are vegetarian and vegan makeup brands, mineral makeup brands, organic makeup brands and all-natural makeup brands.
+Nowadays we are spoilt for choice with the amazing selection of skincare products that are available to us.
 Using more natural products will definitely help your skin.

 Another small tip- if you plan on wearing a mask the whole time when you’re out, skip the makeup on the area that will anyways be covered.
 You will not only save your skin, but you will also save your makeup for a better occasion!